-In the WildFly installation, the standalone directory contains the configuration for the 1Integrate interface and the standalone-engine directory contains the configuration for the engine.
+In the WildFly installation, the server-interface directory contains the configuration for the 1Integrate interface and the server-engine directory contains the configuration for the engine.

 Configuring System Properties

 The following parameters can be configured in the settings.properties file, located within the SETTINGS folder within the installation location (e.g. C:\Program Files\1Spatial\1Integrate\1Integrate-[version]-wildfly\SETTINGS).